PitonCMS/Session/README.md

 When the session runs the session handler looks for a session record matching the cookie key, and if found it then runs optional checks to validate the session.
 If any of the checks fail, or if the session has timed out, the session is destoyed and a new session is started.

 Session data can be set and retrieved at any time as either a key-value pair, or an array of key-value pairs.
+Flash data is also supported, which only persists until the next request.

 ## Installation
 You can use Composer to install the session handler or just download the files to your project.